m2000gabor/PhoneConnectAndroid/README.md

 - Display the phone's notificatons in Windows as well
 - Provide easy file transfer options
 - Backup and restore a phone's media files
-- Easy connect by QR code scanning
+- Easiy connect by QR code scanning

 ## Details
 This repository includes the Android side of the application pair.